Road Safety Education

 Pre Drivers and Young Drivers: Safe Drive Stay Alive

 This powerful road safety information production has been delivered to young and pre drivers throughout the UK for the last 10 years.
 TfL backing enabled us to hos this road show in our borough.
-We have prepared a presentation showing our SDSA production for 2016.
-This can be downloaded here: Safe Drive Stay Alive (PDF, 2MB)
+We have prepared a presentation showing our SDSA production - this can be downloaded here: Safe Drive Stay Alive (PDF, 2MB)

-Contact us to book seats for your young people aged over 16 - passengers are as influential as drivers.
-The next production runs from 21-23 January 2019, at The Bernie Grant Art Centre, Tottenham N15.
+Contact us for details and to book tickets for your young people aged over 16 - passengers are as influential as drivers.

 The key messages about speeding, distraction, drug / drunk driving, seatbelts and peer pressure are delivered poignantly through a mix of film and speeches by working members of the emergency services.
 There are also speeches from a victim's parent and a traffic collision survivor who explains how this has left him with life changing injuries.